 This creates a general movement of molecules in the air, which we call a sound wave.

-We will not hear anything until the sound wave passes through the ear opening and reaches the eardrum.
+We won't hear anything until the sound wave passes through the ear opening and reaches the eardrum.

-The eardrum acts as the surface of the drum, causing the three small bones in the middle ear to vibrate to the rhythm of the sound.
+The eardrum acts like the surface of a drum, causing the three small bones in the middle ear to vibrate to the rhythm of sound.

 As a result, the fluid in the inner ear begins to move, affecting small sensitive cells - hairs.

-These hair cells convert movement into nerve impulses, which are transmitted to the brain, and then one of the most important stages of sound formation begins: the brain analyzes the vibrations and determines them as sound.
+These hair cells convert movement into nerve impulses, which are transmitted to the brain, and then one of the most important stages of sound formation begins: the brain analyzes the vibrations and determines them as sound quality.

-But the vibrations are different and, accordingly, they also produce different sounds.
+But vibrations are different and, accordingly, they also produce different sounds.

-Sounds differ in three main characteristics: loudness, frequency, and pitch.
+Sounds differ in three main characteristics: volume, frequency and tonality.

-The volume depends on the distance between the vibrating object and the human ear.
+The volume depends on the distance between the vibrating object and the person's ear.

 The frequency depends on the vibration speed of the sounding object.

 Tonality depends on the number and strength of overtones (harmonics) present in the sound.
-This happens when high and low sounds are mixed.
+This occurs when high and low sounds mix.

-But different sounds produce different movements in our ear, different nerve impulses are carried into our brain.
+But different sounds They also produce different movements in our ear, and different nerve impulses are transmitted to our brain.

 This is what provides a person with a unique opportunity to hear different sounds.

 The human ear is very sensitive.
-A more effective hearing instrument probably cannot be imagined.
+It is probably impossible to imagine a more effective hearing aid.

-If the ear's sensitivity were even higher, it would only pick up random air movement, and we would hear only hiss and buzzing.
+If the sensitivity of the ear were even higher, it would only detect the random movement of air, and we would hear only hissing and buzzing.

 The ear hardly gets tired.
-Despite continuous noise exposure, it retains hearing acuity, and its fatigue disappears after a few minutes.
+Despite continuous noise exposure, it maintains hearing acuity and fatigue disappears within a few minutes.

-When one ear is exposed to a strong noise for some time, the other also reveals fatigue - hearing acuity is lost.
+When one ear is affected for some time loud noise, the other also shows fatigue - hearing acuity is lost.

 This indicates that fatigue is localized not only in the ear itself, but also partially in the brain.